 Cal Neva Resort & Casino sale in jeopardy

-A multimillion-dollar agreement for the Cal Neva Resort & Casino in Crystal Bay appears to be in jeopardy a few weeks after a deal was reached for transfer of ownership.
+A multimillion-dollar agreement for the Cal Neva Resort & Casino in Crystal Bay appears to be in jeopardy about a month after a deal was reached for transfer of ownership.

 The Sacramento Bee initially reported the deal was in doubt on Nov.
 29, citing a filing with the U.S. Bankruptcy Court charged with handling the case.

 “The US Trustee is informed and believes the stay of the proposed sale is for a longer period of time than the proposed buyer will accept,” Assistant United States Trustee Nicholas Strozza wrote in the filing late last month.

 Strozza also asked that the case be tossed out of court, which seems to leave its status in limbo.
 A hearing is set for Jan.
 30 in Reno, the Sacramento Bee reported.

 The development also tempered earlier enthusiasm locally for Cal Neva, which straddles the California and Nevada border.

 “TRPA (Tahoe Regional Planning Agency) hopes to see work on the approved Cal Neva project continue to upgrade an iconic and historic North Shore property and help revitalize the Crystal Bay community,” said Thomas Lotshaw, public information officer for TRPA, on Tuesday, Dec.
 5.

 The resort was purchased in spring 2013 by Criswell Radovan, a Napa Valley-based real estate firm.
 The resort was then shuttered in September 2013 for a highly anticipated, multimillion-dollar renovation.

 “With the reopening, there will be a rebirth … it will be a totally different creature,” said Robert Radovan, co-owner of Criswell Radovan, and controlling partner of the property at the time.